 Creating a culture where our people achieve their potential is fundamental.

 Inclusion and diversity is part of who we are at KPMG.
 We are committed to inclusivity and diversity across our business - regardless of gender, ethnicity, age, disability or sexual orientation.
 We are also proud to lead and support a wide range of programmes to help ensure diversity in business.
 These include celebrating Pride Week, encouraging young womens’ interest in STEM, investing in children’s literature initiatives, promoting skills-development in Sri Lanka, supporting early stage women-led businesses and adding our voice to the campaign for greater diversity at board level in Ireland.
-For International Women’s Day 2018, we reaffirmed our pledge to ‘press for progress’, advocate for gender parity and to support the next generation of women leaders.
-Read our stories of just some of the ways we play our part in promoting and celebrating diversity.
+For International Women’s Day each year, we reaffirmed our pledge to press for progress, advocate for gender parity and to support the next generation of women leaders.
+Read about some of the ways we play our part in promoting and celebrating diversity:

 BOLD GIRLS, a Children’s Books Ireland initiative, supported by KPMG, aims to break down societal barriers and to instil confidence in girls and young women by showcasing strong female characters in children’s books.
 The campaign includes twenty female Irish authors and illustrators with stories from Ireland and around the globe, featuring pirates, politicians, ponies, polar bears, pilots, princesses and everything in between.